ansible/ansible/docs/docsite/rst/community.rst

 Ansible Staff
 -------------

-Ansible, Inc is a company supporting Ansible and building additional solutions based on Ansible.
+Ansible, Inc. is a company supporting Ansible and building additional solutions based on Ansible.
 We also do services and support for those that are interested.
 We also offer an enterprise web front end to Ansible (see Tower below).